 The Bilk Creek Mountains and its Highpoint

-The major attraction of this range is the unnamed highpoint which has 2465 feet of prominence, good for 105th on the Nevada Prominence List
+The major attraction of this range is the highpoint which has 2465 feet of prominence, good for 105th on the Nevada Prominence List

 The Highpoint in March